dkessel/pydicomtools/README.md

 pydicomtools
 ============

-A set of DICOM tools implemented in Python
+A set of DICOM tools implemented in Python:
+- pydicomtools importer: simple tool for DICOM data import, acting as a DICOM Storage Class User (SCU)

 Contact and Discussion
 ======================